broadinstitute/herc/README.md

 herc uses [Apache Aurora](http://aurora.incubator.apache.org/) to schedule jobs running on an [Apache Mesos](http://mesos.apache.org/) cluster.

+The full documentation is in the [docs](docs/Home) folder; this is just a quick overview.

 ## Setting up Mesosphere

 For now, the easiest way to get herc running is by spinning up a cluster on [Mesosphere](https://google.mesosphere.com/).